MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-elastic-search-to-azure-data-explorer.md

 The process of data validation for a specific index generally consists of the following activities:

-**Data comparison**: Compare the migrated data in your cluster to the original data in Elasticsearch.
+**Data comparison**: Compare the migrated data in your Azure Data Explorer cluster to the original data in Elasticsearch.
 You can do this using a tool like Kibana in ELK stack that allows you to query and visualize the data in both environments.

-**Query execution**: Run a series of queries against the migrated data in your cluster to ensure that the data is accurate and complete.
+**Query execution**: Run a series of queries against the migrated data in your Azure Data Explorer cluster to ensure that the data is accurate and complete.
 This includes running queries that test the relationships between different fields, and queries that test the data's integrity.

 **Check for missing data**: Compare the migrated data in your cluster with the data in Elasticsearch to check for missing data, duplicate data, or any other data inconsistencies.